rathena/user-guides/guides/installing/docker.md

 Code that you should run in your console/SSH application is `written like this`.

 ## What is Docker and why use it over a native installation?
-One of the main benefits of Docker is the replicability of your environment doesn't matter the host OS.
-As you only gotta have the Docker daemon/engine running and you're good to go.
+One of the main benefits of Docker is the ability to replicate your environment, no matter the host OS, as you only need the Docker daemon/engine running and you're good to go.

 ## Pre-Requisites